 LinkedIn is slightly different from Facebook.
 It focuses on business engagement and professional networking.
 If your agency has any business lines, you need to have a LinkedIn presence.

-This social media channel encourages sharing of professional level information.
+This social media channel encourages the sharing of professional-level information.
 Share insurance information targeted at businesses.
 Provide research papers or other detailed reports that would help you engage with a potential customer.